 J. Appointment and Nonrenewal: Each regular or non-regular non-tenure track faculty member will be given a copy of the employing conditions, generally as an offer notification.
 At the time of first hire at the university, each regular or non-regular non-tenure-track faculty member should read this section of policy, as well as the non-tenure-track promotion procedures of the appropriate college.
 Nonrenewal of a non-tenure-track appointment may be without implication of criticism or specification of cause.
 An appointment end date on the initial offer notification constitutes written notice of the end date of the appointment.
-In such a case, the individual concerned should be informed as soon as possible whether the individual will be offered subsequent employment following the appointment period, either as a renewal of a regular appointment or in non-regular status.
-Successive year renewals of regular appointments that specified an appointment end date may be made without advertising the position.
+In such a case, the individual concerned should be informed as soon as possible whether the individual will be offered subsequent employment following the appointment period, either as a renewal of a regular appointment end date may be made without advertising the position.